bouzaien/my-website/content/authors/admin/_index.md

 - Visitors
 ---

-Mokhles Bouzaien is a Data Science student at EURECOM.
+Mokhles Bouzaien is a Data Science student at EURECOM in Biot, France.
 He is interested in new technologies.
-In his spare time, Mokhles plays around with data to plot and visualize it.
-When he is motivated, he can go for online courses or ML projects.
+He like playing around with data to plot and visualize it using Python.
+On special occasions, he uses open source tools such as TensorFlow for ML projects.